enricobn/rasm/README.md

 ### Compile a rasm program

 `target/release/rasm "file name".rasm`
 it will produce a "file name" executable

+`target/release/rasm "file name".rasm` "file name"
+it will produce a "file name" executable

 for example:
-`target/release/rasm resources/test/fibonacci.rasm`
+`target/release/rasm rasm/resources/test/fibonacci.rasm fibonacci`
 will produce fibonacci file
 you can run it with:
 `./fibonacci 40`